 •Commission on Accreditation of Allied Health Education Programs (CAAHEP)

 Clearwater, Florida 33756

 Medical assisting is one of the nation’s fastest growing careers through the year 2026, according to the U.S. Bureau of Labor Statistics.
 The CMA credential is a national certification recognized by employers across the country.
 CMAs have a great amount of variety in their jobs and are cross-trained to perform many administrative and clinical duties.
 CMAs enjoy contact with patients while working alongside physicians and other health care professionals.

 The Medical Assisting Club is a voluntary campus organization comprised of students, faculty and staff at MCC.
 The club works to provide students with opportunities to promote their profession in the community, participate in fundraisers, outreach activities, conventions and seminars, and learn about people and agencies that play a vital role in the medical assisting field.

 The Medical Assisting program at Montgomery Community College has a job placement rate average of 68% over the last five years, exceeding the Medical Assisting Education Review Board (MAERB) established threshold of 60%.

 100% of graduates are satisfied with Montgomery Community College’s Medical Assisting program.
 Additionally, 100% of employers are satisfied with Montgomery Community College Medical Assisting graduates.

-An average of 88% of graduates took the CMA (AAMA) credentialing exam since 2014, while an average of 75% of CMA (AAMA) exam takers passed on the first attempt for the same time period.
-86% of the 2017 cohort of students passed the American Association of Medical assistants certification.
+An average of 84% of graduates took the CMA (AAMA) credentialing exam since 2015, while an average of 75% of CMA (AAMA) exam takers passed for the same time period.
+There was a 92% retention rate of the 2018 cohort of students in the Medical Assisting program.